-Yes, you can change your physical health and dental health plans.
+Yes, you can change your medical health and dental health plans.
 Members can change their plan coverage one time annually.
 Contact Health Share Customer Service by email or phone: firstname.lastname@example.org or 503-416-8090.

 Yes.
-When you become a Health Share member, your physical health plan will assign you a primary care provider (PCP)—that’s your main doctor.
+When you become a Health Share member, your medical health plan will assign you a primary care provider (PCP)—that’s your main doctor.
 This could be a clinic, doctor, nurse practitioner, or a physician’s assistant.
-You can change your PCP at any time by calling the physical health plan listed on your Health Share ID Card.
+You can change your PCP at any time by calling the medical health plan listed on your Health Share ID Card.
 All providers are listed online.

 You can also choose dentists, therapists and more from your dental and mental health plans.
 All providers are listed online, or you can call your dental plan or mental health plan listed on your Health Share ID card, and they’ll help you find the support you need.